adamfowleruk/mljs/planning.md

   - DONE BUG null when selecting Document as first subject in sparqlbar
   - DONE BUG selecting a reltype causes a child term to be added when there wasn't already one
   - DONE BUG search auto complete totally broke on infobox page
-  - BUG why aren't there any suggestions on infobox page?
+  - BUG Docs: why aren't there any suggestions on infobox page?
   - TEST BUG GET /v1/graph should be /v1/graphs
   - DONE BUG explorer widget fails when trying to link to subject that has already been drawn
   - DONE BUG explorer widget doesn't always hide hover labels (likely because line drawn over them taking the focus)
   - BUG explorer widget scroll bar should be at top when needed
   - BUG explorer widget should respond to swipe gestures
+  - DONE BUG explorer widget doesn't handle non known rdfTypes gracefully
+  - DONE BUG explorer widget doesn't show more than one instance for a particular predicate
   - DONE BUG infobox page: empty sparql results does not empty entity facts area of facts
  - DEFERRED Widgets: Workplace UI feedback
   - DEFERRED auto expand/collapse drop zones on widget page